Sonali Shah

-Sonali Shah (born 26 July 1980 in Edgware, London) is a British TV and Radio Broadcaster who currently presents Sunday Breakfast on Magic FM as well as BBC television programme Escape to the Country, ITV's Tonight and has her own segment on Channel 4's Steph's Packed Lunch.
+Sonali Shah (born 26 July 1980) is a British television and radio broadcaster who currently presents Sunday Breakfast on Magic Radio as well as BBC television programme Escape to the Country, ITV's Tonight and has her own segment on Channel 4's Steph's Packed Lunch.

-She is well known for presenting the BBC's children's news programme Newsround from July 2006 until November 2011 and some other notable programmes Sonali has presented are The National Lottery Draws, Crimewatch and Watchdog.
+She is well known for presenting the BBC's children's news programme Newsround from July 2006 until November 2011.
+Some other notable programmes Shah has presented are The National Lottery Draws, Crimewatch and Watchdog.

 Early life

 Sonali Gudka was born in Edgware, London to immigrant Indian parents, who run a pharmacy.
 Shah trained as a dancer for over 10 years, studying Indian classical, Indian folk and Streetdance.
-Sonali attended Longfield First and Middle School, and went on to Whitmore High School in Harrow.
+She attended Longfield First and Middle School, and went on to Nower Hill High School in Harrow.
 She studied broadcast journalism at the Centre for Broadcasting and Journalism at Nottingham Trent University.

 Career

 Aiming for a career in medicine, Shah began presenting on the local hospital radio.
 After university, in early 2002 she joined BBC World Service as a producer, also presenting on World Business Report and The World Today.
-In 2002 she moved to BBC Radio 5 Live as launch producer for Jeff Randall's Weekend Business, which won a Sony Radio Award.
+In 2002, she moved to BBC Radio 5 Live as launch producer for Jeff Randall's Weekend Business, which won a Sony Radio Award.
 She then began reporting for Weekend Business, as well as Wake Up to Money and 5 live Money.